 What are the Drawbacks of a Physician Mortgage?

 With a conventional mortgage, you can often select a fixed mortgage rate that makes it easier to anticipate your mortgage expenses for the life of your loan.
-A physician mortgage, on the other hand, will usually come with a variable interest rate.
+A physician mortgage loan may come with a variable interest rate.
 Variable rates can be financially dangerous, especially if you’re planning to stay in your home for the long term.

 Variable rates often increase over time, which might mean you end up paying more over the life of your loan.
 You always have the option to refinance in the future, but variable rates can be sneaky.
 Your monthly payment may slowly increase without you noticing, and by the time you think to refinance you’ve already been overpaying.